ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer. Use the menu to see other pages.

 Bevacizumab with atezolizumab.
 In 2020, the U.S. Food and Drug Administration (FDA) approved the combination of the anti-angiogenesis targeted therapy, bevacizumab, with atezolizumab, an immunotherapy drug (see "Immunotherapy" below), for people with unresectable or metastatic HCC who have not received previous cancer treatment using medications.
 Side effects of bevacizumab include high blood pressure, back pain, headaches, and changes in taste.
 Unlike many anti-angiogenesis therapies, which are taken as pills, bevacizumab is given intravenously.

 Lenvatinib.
 In 2018, the FDA approved another anti-angiogenesis targeted therapy, called lenvatinib.
 This drug is approved as a first treatment for HCC that cannot be removed by surgery.
-The most common side effects of this drug include high blood pressure, fatigue, diarrhea, and thyroid abnormalities.
+The most common side effects of this drug include high blood pressure, fatigue, diarrhea, appetite loss, joint and muscle pain, weight loss, abdominal pain, rash, redness, itching or peeling of the skin on the hands and feet, hoarseness, bleeding, change in thyroid hormone levels, and nausea.

 Sorafenib.
 Sorafenib is used to treat advanced HCC that cannot be completely removed with surgery.
 It is taken as a pill that is swallowed (orally).
 The most common side effects of sorafenib include diarrhea, fatigue, and certain skin problems, along with other less common ones.